Lale Labuko

 Lale Labuko is an Ethiopian activist and founder of the Omo Child Shelter which houses children who are at risk of being killed due to certain tribal beliefs.

-Background
+Biography

 Lale Labuko comes from the Kara tribe and grew up in the village of Dus which is by the Omo River.
-When he was aged about 15 years, witnessed the practice of Mingi.
+When he was aged about 15 years, he witnessed the practice of Mingi.

-In 2012, he was working to save a baby girl deemed Mingi because she was born out of wedlock.
+In 2012, he was working to save a baby girl deemed Mingi, because she was born out of wedlock.

 In 2012, Lale ran a shelter for the "cursed" children.